kevinle-1/reddit-live-bo/README.md

 # reddit-live-bot

-A bot to monitor Reddit Live event threads and send messages to certain chat apps using webhooks
+A script to monitor Reddit Live event threads and send updates using webhooks.

-Tested with Discord & Slack webhook URLs
+Tested with Discord & Slack webhook URLs.

+Refreshed every 2 minutes (Default), this can be configured in `conf.yaml`

 ## Requirements